Shootfighter II (1995)

 The audience for “The best entertainment on the planet!” consists of 7 or 8 bloodthirsty rowdy jackasses, one of whom closely resembles Singer-Songwriter-Pianist Randy Newman.
 Who knew?

 There is a subplot involving Ruben and some British waitress who works for Lance.
 She has a very nice apartment for a single woman on a shootfighting waitress salary.
-They go to a party where one song continuously plays: “Take me to your house”, and we debated whether the lyrics were "Take me to your high house".
+They go to a party where one song continuously plays: “Take me to your house”, and we debated whether the lyrics were "Take me to your high house" or "take me to your high horse".
 Only the viewer can decide...either way it is catchy!

 Comeuppance Review by: Ty & Brett

 Subscribe to: Post Comments (Atom)

 Shootfighter II is almost as good as the original - that's a major accomplishment for a sequel.
 It's rather tongue-in-cheek, almost to the point of being a comedy.
 It also appears that the gore scenes were dropped this time around given the lighter tone overall and the heavy trims experienced by the first one.